jpritikin/coach/content/posts/ubi.md

 [Universal basic income (UBI)](https://en.wikipedia.org/wiki/Universal_basic_income) is a social and economic policy concept that entails providing all residents of a country with a regular and unconditional financial payment from the government.
 This payment is designed to cover essential living expenses and ensure a basic standard of living, irrespective of a person's employment status or income level.
 The primary aim of UBI is to alleviate poverty, reduce inequality, and provide a safety net in the face of technological advancements that might disrupt traditional job markets.

 My opinion is that UBI is a proposal that superficially sounds good, but is designed to fail.
-If the goal of a UBI is to cover essential living expenses then, why not instead, provide a basic standard of living for free.
+If the goal of a UBI is to cover essential living expenses then, why not instead, provide a basic standard of living for free?
 Handing out UBI to cover essential living expenses is actually an invitation for people to misuse funds.
-For example, suppose I take my UBI and spend it on lottery tickets (i.e., a near zero expected value investment).
+For example, suppose I take my UBI and spend it on lottery tickets (i.e., a near-zero expected value investment).
 I can no longer pay for my essential living expenses and become a public charge, exactly what UBI is intended to prevent.
 UBI adds an unnecessary level of indirection.[^wheeler] The best way to provide a basic standard of living for free is to do precisely that without a UBI.

 ## Means-Testing